godotengine/godot-docs/classes/class_httprequest.rst

 The size of the buffer used and maximum bytes to read per iteration.
 See :ref:`HTTPClient.read_chunk_size<class_HTTPClient_property_read_chunk_size>`.

-Set this to a lower value (e.g. 4096 for 4 KiB) when downloading small files to decrease memory usage at the cost of download speeds.
+Set this to a higher value (e.g. 65536 for 64 KiB) when downloading large files to achieve better speeds at the cost of memory.

 ----